homieiot/convention/convention.md

 homie/kitchen-light/light/power/set ← "true"
 ```

-Following a pessimistic feedback pattern, the device updates its `power` state as soon as turning on the light worked.
+In response the device will turn on the light and upon success update its `power` property state accordingly:

 ```java
 homie/kitchen-light/light/power → "true"